jeffbass/imagenode/README.rst

 for the GPIO pins, settings for each detector and each ROI, etc. The settings are kept in a YAML file and are changed to "tune" the image capture, ROIs, motion detection and computer vision parameters.
 An example YAML file is included in the "yaml" directory.
-An explanation of the yaml file and adjusting the settings is in `imagenode Settings and YAML files <docs/settings-yaml.rst>`_.
+An explanation of the yaml file and how to adjust the settings is in `imagenode Settings and YAML files <docs/settings-yaml.rst>`_.

 Running the Tests